How to stop your horse from bolting his feed

 Part slow feeder, part carnival ring toss game.

--Feed more meals with smaller amounts.
-This is also a best way to feed grain anyway.
+- Feed more meals with smaller amounts.
+This is also the best way to feed grain anyway.

--Add water.
+- Add water.
 I always add water to grain meals, this can help a senior horse with chewing, and it’s a great way to add some hydration.
-For pellets, this works well, as they expand into a mush after about five minutes.
+For pellets, this works well, as they expand into mush after about five minutes.

--Put the grain meal into a toy that must be manipulated for food to dispense, like the Nose-It.
+- Put the grain meal into a toy that must be manipulated for food to dispense.

 What has worked for you when feeding a horse that bolts his grain?